shiftyp/redurx/README.md

 ## One Way Data Flow

 ReduRx maintains one way data flow through your application just like any Flux framework.
 Data is aggregated from various sources using observables, and given some input you'll get predictable output.
 [FRP](https://en.wikipedia.org/wiki/Functional_reactive_programming) FTW!
-Here's how it works with ReduRx:
+Here's how it works with ReduRx where the state is an object, with two values `bar` and `foo`:

 ![Diagram of one way data flow](https://dl.dropboxusercontent.com/u/2179993/redurx-data-flow.svg)